The deadweight loss calculator helps you understand and calculate the economic cost to society when external factors impact market prices.

 The resulting deadweight loss formula is:

-- Qe is the original quantity; and
+- — Original quantity; and

-Now that we learned how to calculate deadweight loss, we can see from this deadweight loss formula that the more the new price deviates from the original one, the greater the deadweight loss.
+Now that we have learned how to calculate deadweight loss, we can see from this deadweight loss formula that the more the new price deviates from the original one, the greater the deadweight loss.
 Furthermore (and this usually goes hand in hand with the price difference), the more the new quantity differs from the original one, the higher the deadweight loss.

 Using the deadweight loss calculator